makarcz/vm6502/ReadMe.txt

 ENIO
 EXEC
 address
+ENGRAPH
+GRAPHADDR
+address
 RESET

 Where:
 ADDR 		- label indicating that starting and run address will follow in
 			  the next line
 ORG 		- label indicating that the address counter will change to the
       		  value provided in next line
 IOADDR 		- label indicating that character I/O emulation trap address will
 			  follow in the next line
 ROMBEGIN	- label indicating that the emulated read-only memory start
               address will follow in the next line ROMEND		- label indicating that the emulated read-only memory end address will follow in the next line
 ENROM		- enable read-only memory emulation
 ENIO 		- enable character I/O emulation
 EXEC        - label indicating that the auto-execute address will follow
-				in the next line, 6502 program will auto-execute from that address after memory definition file is done loading RESET       - initiate CPU reset sequence after loading memory definition file
+			  in the next line, 6502 program will auto-execute from that address after memory definition file is done loading ENGRAPH     - enable generic graphics display device emulation with default base address
+GRAPHADDR   - label indicating that base address for generic graphics display
+              device will follow in next line, also enables generic graphics device emulation, but with the customized base address RESET       - initiate CPU reset sequence after loading memory definition file